Sir Adam Fergusson, 3rd Baronet

-Sir Adam Fergusson, 3rd Baronet of Kilkerran, FRSE LLD (7 May 1733 – 25 September 1813) was a Scottish advocate and politician.
+Sir Adam Fergusson, 3rd Baronet of Kilkerran, FRSE LLD (7 May 1733 – 25 September 1813) was a Scottish advocate, politician and slave-owner.
 He was described as able but humourless.
 Together with contemporaries such as Robert Dundas he was part of what was called the Scotch Ministry in parliament in the late 18th century.
+He was joint owner, with his brothers and members of the Hunter-Blair family, of plantations in Tobago and Jamaica and of several hundred enslaved African people.